Walk: Scone 200

 Points of interest: McDuff's Monument; Lynedoch Obelisk

 Route: Car park - Den of Scone - Balcraig - McDuff's Monument - Murrayshall Hill - Murrayshall Hotel - Balgarvie - start.
-Leaflet here, although the burn can be followed through Murrayshall golf course instead of the track below Twomile House.
-Navigation quite complex for a recently created walk.
+Leaflet here, though the burn can be followed through Murrayshall golf course instead of the track below Twomile House.
+Navigation quite complex.

 Terrain: Variety of good paths, occasionally steep; a reasonable amount of road walking in between various sections, but all on minor roads.